-The common solution to the aforementioned security problems is to have users store and communicate their data using some form of encryption, where only authorized users are enabled to decrypt the information throught the use of appropriate Secret Keys [8].
+The common solution to the afforementioned security problems is to have users store and communicate their data using some form of encryption, where only authorized users are enabled to decrypt the information throught the use of appropriate Secret Keys [Shamir:79].
 The proven difficulty of decrypting the information without knowing the secret key guarantees a high level of security.
 On the other hand, to protect against possible failures, redundancy is often used as the only alternative to achieve fault-tolerance.
-This is usually done by having the users replicate their (possibly encrypted) data into n different machines [5].
-The independency of the failure modes of these machines guarantees a high level of availability.
-The main disadvantages of this encryption and replication strategy is that it results in an n-fold blowup of the total storage required in the system.
-Moreover, the existence of all the information (possibly encrypted) in one site^(b) for long periods might make it possible for adversaries to break the secret key.
+This is usually done by having the users replicate their (possibly encrypted) data into n different machines [Gibson:88].
+The independency of the failure modes of these machines guarantees a high level of reliability.
+The main disadvantages of this encryption and replication technique is that it results in an n-fold blowup of the total storage required in the system.
+Moreover, the existence of all the information (althought encrypted) in one site2 for long periods might make it possible for adversaries to break the secret key.

 In this paper, we present a hardwired implementation of the "Information Dispersal Algorithm" that would allow the execution of the algorithm in real-time.
-A chip, which we called $\text{SETH}^{(c)}$, has been designed in the VLSI Lab of Harvard University using Scalable CMOS technology and has been fabricated by the MOSIS 3-micron process.
-SETH accepts a stream of data and a set of vectorkeys (see the description below) along with the necessary controls so as to produce the streams of encrypted data to be stored on (or communicated with) the different sinks.
+A chip, which we called SETH3, has been designed in the VLSI Lab of Harvard University using Scalable CMOS technology and has been fabricated by the MOSIS 3-micron process.
+SETH accepts a stream of data and a set of vector-keys (see the description below) along with the necessary controls so as to produce the required streams of encrypted data to be stored on (or communicated with) the different machines.
+The chip might as well accept the streams of data from the different machines along with the necessary controls and vector-keys so as to reconstruct the original information.